 - For sore throat, do gargles with pharmaceutical grade Hydrogen peroxide (one table spoon in one glass) and one tea spoon of salt in luke warm water (4-6 times a day).
 Hot teas and lozenges containing slippery elm are excellent demulcents (to relieve minor pain and inflammation of mucous membranes) for soothing irritated sore throats.
 Chamomile and peppermint teas are also helpful for soothing irritated sore throats, as are teas or infusions made from marshmallow root and licorice root, both of which can act as soothing demulcents.

 - Avoid heavy, dense foods while sick and give your digestive system a break so the body can focus on healing.

 - Consume mixed nuts, seeds, fresh salads, vegetables, moderate amounts of low glycemic index fruits or small amounts of high glycemic index fruits.

 - Eat yogurt (probiotic) along with some form of fiber (prebiotic, a food for good bacteria) like fruits, vegetables, whole wheat, psyllium husk and chia seeds etc.

-- Eat/ drink bone broth daily x two to three times daily.
+- Eat/ drink bone broth with mixed vegetables in it daily x two to three times daily.

 - You can get many vitamins and minerals in a single product.
 You may have to add on a few extra supplements.
 Similarly you can also find a combination of immune modulating herbs.
 Only choose the herbs mentioned above as they modulate the immune system rather than only stimulating it.